 - 1. The AAPD endorses and encourages the adjustment of fluoride content of domestic community water supplies to optimal levels where feasible. - 2.
-When fluoride levels in community water supplies are suboptimal, and after consideration of sources of dietary fluoride, the AAPD endores the supplementation of a child's diet with fluoride according to the guidelines jointly recommended by the AAPD8, the American Academy of Pediatrics18, and the ADA19 and endorsed by the Centers for Disease Control and Prevention.
-1) - The AAPD encourages dental professionals to inform medical peers of the potential of enamel fluorosis when excess fluoride is ingested prior to enamel maturation. - 4.
+When fluoride levels in community water supplies are suboptimal, and after consideration of sources of dietary fluoride, the AAPD endorses the supplementation of a child's diet with fluoride according to the guidelines jointly recommended by the AAPD8, the American Academy of Pediatrics20, and the American Dental Association (ADA)21 and endorsed by the Centers for Disease Control and Prevention.1

+- 3. The AAPD encourages dental professionals to inform medical peers of the potential of enamel fluorosis when excess fluoride is ingested prior to enamel maturation. - 4.
 The AAPD encourages continued research on the causes of enamel fluorosis. - 5.
-The AAPD does not support the use of prenatal fluoride supplements.17

-- 6. The AAPD recommends an individualized patient cariesrisk assessment before prescribing the use of supplemental fluoride-containing products.8,20 - 7.
+The AAPD does not support the use of prenatal fluoride supplements.19 - 6.
+The AAPD recommends an individualized patient cariesrisk assessment before prescribing the use of supplemental fluoride-containing products.8,22 - 7.
 The AAPD encourages the continued research on safe and effective fluoride products, including fluoride-releasing restorative materials. - 8.
 The AAPD supports the delegation of fluoride application to auxiliary dental personnel, or other trained allied health professionals, by prescription or order of a qualified dentist, after a comprehensive oral examination has been performed. - 9.
-The AAPD endorses ADA 2002 House of Delegates Resolution 67H to encourage labeling of bottled water with the fluoride concentration and company contact information.21 The resolution also supports including information with each home water treatment system on the system's effects on fluoride levels. - 10.
+The AAPD endorses ADA 2002 House of Delegates Resolution 67H to encourage labeling of bottled water with the fluoride concentration and company contact information.23 The resolution also supports including information with each home water treatment system on the system's effects on fluoride levels. - 10.
 The AAPD encourages all beverage and infant formula manufacturers to include fluoride concentration with the nutritional content on food labels. - 11.
-The AAPD encourages health care providers to educate parents that the fluoride content of both infant formula and the water used to reconstitute the formula needs to be determined to assess their infant's fluoride exposure.
+The AAPD encourages dentists and other health care providers to educate parents that both infant formula and the water used to reconstitute the formula may contain fluoride.
+Dentists and other health care providers, therefore, should assist parents in determining the infant's fluoride exposure.